Outside Development is an architecture practice.

 Past collaborators:

-Sara Alajmi, Deo Deiparine, Andrew Song
+Sara Alajmi, Adare Brown, Deo Deiparine, Bobby Gonzalez, MC Love, Victoria Lu, Andrew Song